david2242/ui-challenge-nd/README.md

 ### Article-list

 It shows the list of articles (/api/articles).
 For the article-list-layout I used bootstrap grid system, and I've put bootstrap cards in the grids.
 In the header we can see the creator, and the number what shows, how many times was the article favorited.
+However, it was not part of the exercise, but to make the cards more colorful, I've put **Bill Murray placeholders** into the cards.
 We can organize cards related to creation-date, or times it had been favorited.
 Clicking on Card header, it shows the article's creator's user profile info. (/api/profiles/{username}).
 Clicking anywhere else on the card, it will navigat us to the specific article (/api/articles/{slug}).